No Way Out (The Chocolate Watchband album): Background

 Recording sessions took place in mid-1967 at American Recording Studios, located in Los Angeles, California, with record producer, Ed Cobb.
 Progress on the album was rapid, although the percussion, harmonica, and vocals were overdubbed onto the tracks after the initial instrumental recordings were complete.
 The band held little power in the recording studio as Cobb selected the compositions that appeared on the album.
-Only “Gone and Passes By” was an original song written by a Chocolate Watchband member.
+Only "Gone and Passes By" was an original song written by a Chocolate Watchband member.
 In all, only four tracks included the whole band, and were released in their intended form.
 The remaining songs replaced David Aguilar's vocals with session musician Don Bennett and added embellished instrumentals.
 Music critic Bruce Eder described the material on the album as "highly potent, slashing, exciting, clever pieces of music".

 Even though the original tracks were tampered with, and did not actually feature the complete band, the songs still achieved an equal balance of gritty garage rock and the druggy ambiance of psychedelic rock.
 Of all the experimentally punkish tracks and Jagger-esque vocals, the centerpiece of the album ironically did not feature Aguilar as the lead vocalist.
 The opening track, "Let's Talk About Girls" became a favorite among the Chocolate Watchband's followers, despite Bennett being credited as the lead singer.
 In 1972, the song was included in the compilation album Nuggets: Original Artyfacts from the First Psychedelic Era, 1965-1968.

 The album was released in September 1967, but was mistakenly distributed on Tower Records' Uptown label, a division that mainly promoted blues musicians.
 Although the album was largely overlooked at the time of its release and had gone out of print by the early 1970s, its reputation has continued to expand over the years.
 The late 1980s saw the revival of interest in garage rock and, more specifically, the band's music, so in 1993 the album was reissued by Big Beat Records in 1993 as No Way Out...Plus.
 The reissue included eight bonus tracks.
 In 1994, the album was made available, along with the group's second album, The Inner Mystique, by Revenge Records titled, No Way Out/The Inner Mystique.
-Since then, Sundazed Records has released the album in 1994, 2009, and 2012.
+Since then, Sundazed Music has released the album in 1994, 2009, and 2012.